 St Catherine’s Bunker is a remarkable German bunker and tunnel complex that is a testament to the German hold on the British Channel Islands during the Second World War.
 By chance, it became strategically positioned and formed a crucial part of the German defences after the Allied invasion of France.
 A visit to the site perfectly complements understanding the history of the invasion of Jersey and the liberation.
-Bunker Entry is £12.50 per person.
-Children under 10 are free, but they are restricted from handling the weapons and artefacts due to the risk of injury to the child and or the item.
-Children 10-16 must be supervised at all times.
-Funds raised from your visit to the bunker go toward this winter's restoration work.

 How to find us: